113ll3/Ibmclouddocscli/getting-help.md

 If you have questions or problems when you use the {{site.data.keyword.cloud}} Command Line Interface and {{site.data.keyword.dev_cli_notm}} commands, you can chat with the development team on Slack or post questions to Stack Overflow.
 If you need to, you can open a support case from the Support Center.
 {: shortdesc}

+## Chat with us on Slack
+{: #feedback-chat}

+Have a casual question or just want to talk about all things CLI?
+Come chat with the development team on [{{site.data.keyword.cloud_notm}} Dev Tools Slack](https://ic-devops-slack-invite.us-south.devops.cloud.ibm.com/){: external}.
+After you request your invitation, sign in and join the `#ask-your-question` channel.

 ## Community help
 {: #community-help}
 {: support}

-* If you have a casual question or just want to talk about all things {{site.data.keyword.cloud_notm}} CLI, come chat with the development team on [IBM Cloud Technology Slack](https://ibm.biz/cli-feedback).
-After you request your invite, sign in and join the `#developer-tools` channel.
-* Search [Stack Overflow](https://stackoverflow.com/search?q=ibm-cloud){: external} or [IBM Support Forums](https://www.ibm.com/mysupport/s/forumshome){: external} to see whether other users ran into the same problem.
+Search [Stack Overflow](https://stackoverflow.com/search?q=ibm-cloud){: external} or [IBM Support Forums](https://www.ibm.com/mysupport/s/forumshome){: external} to see whether other users ran into the same problem.
 When you use these forums to ask a question, tag your question with `ibm-cloud` and `cli` so that it is seen by the {{site.data.keyword.cloud_notm}} development teams.

 ## Contacting support
 {: #contacting-support}